Shape Tools are designed to create and edit vector shapes. Shapes are created on a special shape layer labeled .

 Add To Shape Area .
 The new shape is added to the existing ones.

 Subtract From Shape Area .
-The new figure is excluded from the existing one.
+The new shape is excluded from the existing one.

 Intersect Shape Areas .
 The option keeps only the overlapping area of the shapes.